 Step off the few main streets, and you’ll find yourself in a maze of dark alleys.
 Stretch your arms out: you can touch the buildings on both sides.
 From above, the camp looks like a beehive, or like a medieval Islamic city.
 13 The houses are damp and receive little sunlight.
 But there are advantages to this unplanned density.
 Close buildings create shade in summer and hold heat in winter.
 The alleys also create a sense of intimacy and community.
 You will overhear conversations, music, and televisions playing inside homes as you pass by.
 When a stranger arrives, word gets around fast.
 Along with community comes a strong sense of social control.

-As you walk about the camp, you’ll notice the considerable variation in lot size, which mirrors the spaces staked out with tarp tents in 1948.
+As you walk about the camp, you’ll notice the considerable variation in lot size, which mirrors the spaces staked out with tarp tents six decades ago.
 Refugees were assigned different tents depending on household size, from two to eight people.
 Some claimed larger plots of land to grow plants or raise animals, while others accepted a smaller footprint.
 Everyone believed the camp was temporary.